Vivo Exporter

 Exposes metrics events in JSON format.
 Each metric contains name, metadata, metric type and labels (dimensions).

-Exposes traces events in JSON format.
-Each trace contains a name, resource spans, spans, attributes, events information, etc.
+Exposes trace events in JSON format.
+Each trace contains a name, resource spans, spans, attributes, events information, and so on.

-The example below will generate dummy log events which will be consuming by using curl HTTP command line client:
+The following example generates dummy log events for consumption by using curl HTTP command line client:

 Curl output would look like this: